wemmm/cho-han/README.md

 A JavaScript implementation of Chō Han Bakuchi.

 Two dice roll functions are executed and the results stored in an array.
-The results are added together, a function checks if they're odd or even and then the outcome is compared to properties set by the player, such as their bet and how many points they've wagered/ If their bet matches the outcome, they are assigned two times their wager.
+The results are added together, a function checks if they're odd or even and then the outcome is compared to properties set by the player, such as their bet and how many points they've wagered.
+If their bet matches the outcome, their points are increased by two times their wager.

 ## And how do you play it?

 From Wikipedia:
 > The game uses two standard six-sided dice, which are shaken in a bamboo cup or bowl by a dealer.
-The cup is then overturned > onto the floor.
+The cup is then overturned onto the floor.
 Players then place their wagers on whether the sum total of numbers showing on the two dice will be "Chō"
 > (even) or "Han" (odd).
 The dealer then removes the cup, displaying the dice.
 The winners collect their money.
 > The game was a mainstay of the bakuto, itinerant gamblers in old Japan, and is still played by the modern yakuza.
 In a
 > traditional Chou-Han setting, players sit on a tatami floor.
 The dealer sits in the formal seiza position and is often